lemontron/poon-router/README.md

 You can re-use concepts from other routers based on [path-to-regexp](https://www.npmjs.com/package/path-to-regexp) (eg:
 React Router, React Navigation and FlowRouter).
-Although path-to-regexp is not used, the following paths are all still valid when brought forth to Focus Router:
+Although path-to-regexp is not used, the following paths are all still valid when brought forth to Poon Router:

 - `"/blog/:postId"`
 - `"/search/:term?"`